dlm1223/fantasy-football/README.md

 ### Analyzing Bias

 Before I mentioned that the projections I am using have been biased for certain positions.
 For the last part of my analysis I'd like to see how the bias might affect my results.
-Looking at the errors, I'm going to create a shifted projection "HALF2" that accounts for bias:
+Looking at the errors, I'm going to create a shifted projection "HALF2" below that accounts for bias.
+Another term for this is sensitivity analysis--I want to see how my parameter optimization changes if I change the projections.

 ``` r
 head(adp[, !grepl("STD|PPR", colnames(adp))], 10)